pomponchik/escaping/README.md

 with exception_escaping(default_return='some value'):
   ...

-#
+# exception_escaping.errors.SetDefaultReturnValueForDecoratorError: You cannot set a default value for the context manager.
+This is only possible for the decorator.
 ```

-As you can see, this is similar to [`contextlib.suppress`](https://docs.python.org/3/library/contextlib.html#contextlib.suppress), but in the form of a decorator.
-It works with both regular and coroutine functions.
+## Which exceptions are blocked?